 The first tip is don’t ask for help from the guy cleaning up the churchyard.
 He doesn’t speak English at all, and he is crazy!

-The second tip is to check to see if there are two towns called Gablenz that are only 23 km apart.
+The second tip is to see if two towns called Gablenz are only 23 km apart.
 Are you kidding?
 Why?

 We had gone to Gablenz Brandenburg, not Gablenz Saxony!

-The lady in the butcher shop was a lot more helpful and way less crazy than the guy in the churchyard, so off we went for another half-hour drive to find this famous bridge.
+The lady in the butcher shop was much more helpful and way less crazy than the guy in the churchyard, so we went for another half-hour drive to find this famous bridge.

 So when the owner pointed out that we could spend €10 for a tent site or €20 for a cabin with access to a kitchen, we chose the more comfortable option.